Vendyl Jones: Move to Israel

 In April 1967, Jones moved his family to Israel to continue his studies in the Department of Judaica at Hebrew University.
 Here, Jones became involved in the archaeological aspects of Israel.
 He aided the Israeli army during the Six-Day War.
 His assistance was in the role of being a spotter, since his color-blindness allowed him to spot camouflage.
 After the Six-Day War, he was on the Steckoll/Haas excavation team at Qumran, authorized by the Jordanian Department of Antiquities before the war.
 Shortly thereafter, Vendyl's excavations were continued under Israeli authority through the status quo Law.

-In the years following, Jones continued to work in the Judean wilderness with his friend and mentor, the late Pessah Bar-Adon.
-Jones also worked at Tel Debir (Kiryat HaSefer) with Professor Moshe Kohavi and Anson Rainey; the University of Tel Aviv and the Citadel of Herod the Great in Jerusalem with Professor Hillel Geva.
+In the years following, Jones continued to work in the Judean wilderness with his friend and mentor Pessah Bar-Adon.
+Jones also worked at Tel Debir (Kirjath Sepher) with Professor Moshe Kohavi and Anson Rainey; the University of Tel Aviv and the Citadel of Herod the Great in Jerusalem with Professor Hillel Geva.

 After 1972, Vendyl conducted eight excavations at Qumran, involving over 300 volunteers and funded by individual supporters of VJRI.
 There has been no support nor funding from the government, foundations, or grants.
 Jones's methods, claims and qualifications have been disputed by academics such as Joe Zias and Robert Elliot Friedman, and Jones has been denied digging permits by the Israeli authorities.

 Part of the Copper Scroll.
 The discovery of this item inspired Vendyl Jones to search for such items as the Holy Anointing Oil and the Temple Incense.

 In 1988 an excavation team led by Jones found a small Herodian period jug in a cave near Qumran containing what was possibly balsamic oil, a type of oil which may have been used to anoint some Israelite kings.
 Jones stated that this was the original balm of Gilead.
 This was originally considered to be genuine and was publicised in the media.